 - The Bar Standards Board (BSB) is the regulator of barristers and other specialised legal services businesses, and their employees and managers, in England and Wales.
 While this guidance applies to all individuals that we regulate, for ease we refer to "barristers" throughout. - 2.
 The BSB Handbook serves as the key regulatory tool for setting standards for those we regulate.
 In performing our regulatory functions, we seek to promote the regulatory objectives set out in s1 Legal Services Act 2007.
-These include: - protecting and promoting the public interest; - improving access to justice; - protecting and promoting the interests of consumers; - encouraging an independent, strong, diverse and effective legal profession; and - promoting and maintaining adherence to the professional principles (in particular, the requirement to act with integrity).2 - 3.
+These include: - protecting and promoting the public interest; - · improving access to justice; - protecting and promoting the interests of consumers; - encouraging an independent, strong, diverse and effective legal profession; and - promoting and maintaining adherence to the professional principles (in particular, the requirement to act with integrity). - 3.
 Although our key role is the regulation of barristers' conduct in the course of their professional activities, the BSB Handbook also sets standards of conduct which apply to barristers at all times (see below).
 This is because conduct by barristers outside their professional activities can impact on public confidence in them or the profession and can be contrary to the regulatory objectives. - 4.
 This guidance is designed to clarify where we think the boundaries lie in the regulation of conduct that occurs outside the scope of a barrister's professional life (as a barrister) and gives guidance on the circumstances in which we are likely, in principle, to have a regulatory interest in such conduct.
 Such conduct might include where a barrister is acting in a professional capacity other than as a barrister.
-By "regulatory interest" we
+By "regulatory interest" we professional capacities (not as a barrister).

-1 We use the term "non-professional conduct" to capture conduct that does not occur during a barrister's professional activities (as a barrister).
+&lt;sup>1 We use the term "non-professional conduct" to capture conduct that does not occur during a barrister's professional activities (as a barrister).
 This includes conduct that occurs in a personal/private capacity, as well as conduct that occurs in other professional capacities (not as a barrister).
-2 In discharging our regulatory functions, the BSB has a duty under s28 Legal Services Act 2007 to act, so far as is reasonably mean the circumstances in which the BSB, as a regulator of the profession, may have a legitimate concern about conduct which has the potential to engage provisions of the BSB Handbook and which is suitable for further consideration in accordance with our processes.
-This might include, for example, undertaking an initial risk assessment to inform whether a matter is suitable for onward referral for supervision activity or enforcement action.

-2 In discharging our regulatory functions, the BSB has a duty under s28 Legal Services Act 2007 to act, so far as is reasonably practicable, in a way which is compatible with, and which is most appropriate for the purpose of meeting, the regulatory objectives.
+In discharging our regulatory functions, the BSB has a duty under s28 Legal Services Act 2007 to act, so far as is reasonably practicable, in a way which is compatible with, and which is most appropriate for the purpose of meeting, the regulatory objectives.